Jail Education Solutions Animator/Illustrator InternshipBookmark This

 DescriptionJail Education Solutions (JES) is a startup social enterprise that creates and collects educational and inspirational digital programming for jails.

 Ten million people cycle through the jail system each year in America and the majority receive no support, services, or encouragement while spending those weeks in jail; more than half return to jail upon release.
 Most spend their jail time sleeping half the day and watching daytime television for the remainder.
-By using the TV as a medium for change we hope to inform inmates about vocational, educational and other opportunities available upon release and inspire better life choices.
+By using TV and tablets as mediums for change we hope to inform inmates about vocational, educational and other opportunities available upon release and inspire better life choices.

 You can check out our introductory video here: http://vimeo.com/63530227, or visit www.jaileducationsolutions.com for more information about the organization.